-Staying ahead is critical, especially for procurement function that is still rapt with old methods and processes that desperately need enhancements.
+Staying ahead is critical, especially for procurement function that's still rapt with old methods and processes that desperately need enhancements.
 And to fulfill this need having a set vision to transform is the first step towards achieving digital transformation success.

 Previously, many procurement organizations lagged in the race to adopt cloud computing due to confusion around the financial, implementation, and usage aspects.
 But now, benefits like user-friendly application interfaces, greater cost agility, lower upfront investment, and increased retained cash are changing their stance.

-The advantage of cloud-based procurement is not just confined to ease of use and comfort, the fact that it helps companies draw insights from discrete data sets tops all.
+The advantage of cloud-based procurement isn't just confined to ease of use and comfort, the fact that it helps companies draw insights from discrete data sets tops all.